Jelloeater/pyfedi/CONTRIBUTING.md

  - /models.py is the database interface.
 Each class in this file corresponds to a table in the database.
 Changes to this file are turned into changes in the DB by using '[migrations](https://www.onlinetutorialspoint.com/flask/flask-how-to-upgrade-or-downgrade-database-migrations.html)'.
  - /community/* pertains to viewing, posting within and managing communities.

-Python developers who are new to Flask will be able to quickly become productive with

 # Code of conduct